learn-co-curriculum/ds-flex-phase-1-project-overview/README.md

 1. the rubric attached to the Phase 1 Project [[Assignment Link 🔗 ]()]
 2. the [Phase 1 Project Submission Checklist](https://docs.google.com/document/d/1ZFN9zle3-18Mtq2doEjMr3aUx2wCVySlQXzWuZiv_EY/edit)

+There is a more concise Rubric/Checklist Spreadsheet that is a helpful project management template.
+You can find the spreadsheets for each phase on the [ds_flex_resources repo](https://github.com/mark-barbour/ds_flex_resources).

 In brief, the major 3 deliverables include: